openfaas/docs/docs/cli/build.md

 Any other mechanism should be considered insecure because it will leak into the final image or the local image in one way or another.

+For Go users, make use of vendoring.
+It's what we use and it means you do not have to resort to insecure practices like sharing Personal Access Tokens (PAT) between users.

+The below example is for Python and the pip package manager, but the same approach will work for different package managers like npm.

+1) Download and enable the OpenFaaS Pro plugin
+2) Create a local file in the format required
+3) Update a `build_secret` in `stack.yml` so it gets mounted into the container
+3) Run `faas-cli build` or `faas-cli publish`, `faas-cli up` is not available at this time

+### Private access to a Python pip repository

 First enable OpenFaaS Pro:

 ```bash